Before and after: replacing the paper stick-up shade with a gathered French door curtain!

-I decided to complete the top rod pocket so the curtain could be basted and put up to test for a snug fit.
+I needed to complete the top rod pocket so the curtain could be basted and put up to test for a snug fit.
 For the top pocket, I measured ½-inch from the top of the fabric, pressed that down, and stitched close to the edge.

-Pockets can range from 1-1/4 to 2 inches, depending on the rod thickness since the pocket should not be too snug.
+Rod pockets usually range from 1-1/4 to 2 inches, depending on the rod thickness since the pocket should not be too snug.
 My old curtain rods were about ¼-inch thick so I calculated 1-1/4 inch pockets.
 Before sewing down the top pocket, I tested to be sure the rod would slide easily – and it did.
 So I made the top pocket 1-1/4 inches deep and sewed it down.

 The old bracket holes for the curtain rods were located about 2-inches above and below the glass.
 They were not in perfect condition but they worked with the rods.
 Those fit between the brackets and were held on each end by a threaded brass sleeve.
 I attached the rods and brackets loosely.
 Then I measured from the top of the top rod to the bottom of the bottom rod and got 70-1/4 inches.
 I added ½-inch (total diameter of the two rods) to that for uptake.
-My target finished length was 70-3/4-inches.
+My target finished length: 70-3/4-inches.

-From the outside, it was opaque enough for privacy.
+From the outside, the curtain is opaque enough for privacy.
 It’s not perfect, but it was my first curtain project!
 Happily, I was able to go from “do” to “done” for one item on my longstanding house punch list, though many projects remain.

 Copy and Paste the Link to Quick Share this Post: http://bit.ly/ym3jfk